pszer/meoxskins/README.md

 ![Viewport](https://github.com/pszer/meoxskins/blob/master/layers.png)

 Parts of the model can be hidden using the visible parts window.
 Click on parts to toggle their visibility.
+On the visible window there is also a mirror toggle in the bottom right.
+In mirror mode, painting and erasing on the arms/legs are mirrored.

 ![Viewport](https://github.com/pszer/meoxskins/blob/master/visible.png)